fsncps/britannica/README.md

 - Two-column layouts being misread as single-column text
 - Text below figures or tables being discarded
-- Headings, lists, and formatting being inconsistently captured
+- Headings, lists and formatting being inconsistently captured
 - Tables and diagrams lost entirely or inserted incorrectly into text flow

 To address this, we are developing an improved OCR pipeline using: